jbatson5/SCALE-test/docs/MAVRIC.rst

 Importance map block
 ~~~~~~~~~~~~~~~~~~~~

 The importance map block is the “heart and soul” of MAVRIC.
-This block lists the parameters for creating an importance map and biased source from one (adjoint) or two (forward, followed by adjoint) Denovo discrete-ordinates calculations.
-Without an importance map block, MAVRIC can be used to run Monaco and use its conventional types of variance reduction.
-If both the importance map and biasing blocks are specified, only the importance map block will be used.
-There are a variety of ways to use the importance map block, as explained in the subsections below.
+This block lists the parameters for creating an
+importance map and biased source from one (adjoint) or two (forward, followed by adjoint) Denovo
+discrete-ordinates calculations.
+Without an importance map block, MAVRIC can be used to run Monaco
+and use its conventional types of variance reduction.
+If both the importance map and biasing blocks
+are specified, then only the importance map block will be used.
+The various ways to use the importance map block
+are explained in the subsections below.
 Keywords for this block are summarized at the end of this section, in
-:numref:``
+:numref:`keywords-importance`.

 Constructing a mesh for the S\ :sub:`N` calculation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All of the uses of the importance map block that run the
+All uses of the importance map block that run the
 discrete-ordinates code require the use of a grid geometry that overlays
 the physical geometry.
 Grid geometries are defined in the definitions
 block of the MAVRIC input.
 The extent and level of detail needed in a